 What Is Neurofeedback?

-- Delta: sleep, repair, complex problem solving
+- Delta is associated with sleep, repair, and complex problem solving

-- Beta: thinking, focus, sustained attention
+- Beta is associated with thinking, focus, sustained attention

 For example, if you struggle to pay attention, can’t shut off your brain, or fight depression, neurofeedback can teach you what it feels like to focus, to turn off your thoughts, or to overcome feelings of depression.
 Once your brain learns that ‘feeling,’ additional sessions allow you to practice in order to reinforce and retain the knowledge and to learn to apply it in your daily life.

-The Biofeedback Certification International Alliance (BCIA) views neurofeedback as an intervention tool that a range of regulated health care providers can use as a part of their practice.
+The Biofeedback Certification International Alliance (BCIA) views neurofeedback as an intervention tool that a range of regulated healthcare providers can use as a part of their practice.
 BCIA elaborates, “neurofeedback is not considered a profession, but rather a tool to be used by many different practitioners.”
 Much like, for example, cognitive behaviour therapy (CBT), neurofeedback is a treatment approach that can be used by qualified professionals who have undergone appropriate training.